metagenomics/MeRaGENE/README.md

 Example: `feature/development-guide`

 Merge this branch by providing a pull request.
 Please link a corresponding issue to the pull request before merging.

+### Development Scripts

+The folder `controls` provides a series of scripts to help developers and also used by the continuous integration server.

+  * `controls/install`: Install required python libraries using virtual env and requirements.txt.